 - Before starting you’ll need to get certificates and licenses.

 Thus, if you’re a newbie in this area, full-stack is not a good option to start.
 You might even don’t know how to realize the first benefit of our list.
 Because it’s very hard to control something without the necessary experience in the field.
 You should pay a lot of attention to the pros and cons, and especially to the operational costs before starting.

 There is no perfect variant to start a food delivery business.
 Full-stack is profitable but pretty complicated to start.
 Aggregators are easy to start because you even don’t need to have your own couriers but you should pay attention to the number of competitors among the order-focused model applications.
-There are a lot of real giants that already have a big part of a market.
+There are a lot of real giants that already have a big part of the market.
 The same is relevant for the logistic-focused model.
 But in this case, you’ll have more control because of your own couriers and transport.
 Despite the competition, these two variants still don’t need huge investments as the full-stack.
 If you want to start an on-demand food delivery business, you should estimate your opportunities, evaluate the advantages and disadvantages of every model and choose the most suitable for you.
 Here at Exceed Team, we've created several mobile solutions for the food delivery industry.
 Would you like our professional help with design, development, testing, and support?
 Write us about your food delivery business and we'll answer soon.

 What are the main types of food delivery platforms?